-OTA 270 Fieldwork Level II A (7)
+OTA 270 Fieldwork Level II A (7) Spring

-40 hours clinical practice per week for 8 weeks
+Approximately 40 hours clinical practice per week for 8 weeks

-Prerequisite(s): Acceptance into the Occupational Therapy Assistant program; and a grade of "C" or higher in ENG 100 or ESL 100 or higher-level English course; and a grade of "C" or higher in MATH 100 or higher-level mathematics course; and a grade of "C" or higher in HLTH 118 and a grade of "C" or higher in PHYL 141/141L/142/142L and a grade of "C" or higher in HLTH 290/290L and a grade of "C" or higher in OTA 110; and a grade of "C" or higher in FAMR 230 or PSY 240; and a grade of "C" or higher in OTA 111 and a grade of "C" or higher in HLTH 125 and a grade of "C" or higher in OTA 112/112L and a grade of "C" or higher in OTA 161/161L and a grade of "C" or higher in OTA 161/161L and a grade of "C" or higher in OTA 125 and a grade of "C" or higher in OTA 125 and a grade of "C" or higher in OTA 126 and a grade of "C" or higher in OTA 125 and a grade of "C" or higher in OTA 125 and a grade of "C" or higher in OTA 126 and a grade of "C" or higher in OTA 125 and a grade of "C" or higher in OTA 126 and a grade of "C" or higher in OTA 126 and a grade of "C" or higher in OTA 1237/237L and a grade of "C" or higher in OTA 232 and a grade of "C" or higher in OTA 233 and AS Arts & Humanities elective course.
+Prerequisite(s): Acceptance into the Occupational Therapy Assistant program; and a grade of "C" or higher in ENG 100 or ESL 100 or higher-level English course; and a grade of "C" or higher in MATH 100 or higher-level mathematics course; and a grade of "C" or higher in FAMR 230 or HDFS 230 or PSY 240; and a grade of "C" or higher in PHYL 141/141L/142/142L; and a grade of "C" or higher in any AS Arts & Humanities Elective; and a grade of "C" or higher in HLTH 125; and a grade of "C" or higher in HLTH 290/290L and a grade of "C" or higher in OTA 110; and a grade of "C" or higher in OTA 111; and a grade of "C" or higher in OTA 1125; and a grade of "C" or higher in OTA 125; and a grade of "C" or higher in OTA 226/226L; and a grade of "C" or higher in OTA 227/227L; and a grade of "C" or higher in OTA 232; and a grade of "C" or higher in OTA 233.
 Corequisite(s): OTA 224/224L and OTA 249/249L.

 Comment: Letter grade only.
 OTA 270 may not be audited.
 OTA 270 may not be taken credit/no credit.
 Weekly practicum hours may vary to accommodate students, faculty, and health professionals.
+OTA 270 is offered in the Spring semester only.
+Liability insurance is required and must be in effect when registering for OTA 270.
 Students will be required to purchase and wear a specified uniform according to the requirements of the fieldwork setting.
 A KCC student patch and nametag may also be required.

-OTA 270 is work experience in one area of occupational therapy practice under the supervision of a registered occupational therapist (OTR) or a certified occupational therapy assistant (COTA).
+OTA 270 provides work experience in one area of occupational therapy practice under the supervision of a registered occupational therapist (OTR) or a certified occupational therapy assistant (COTA).
 Students will be involved in phases of the occupational therapy process and follow the operating procedures of the affiliation site.
 Students will develop clinical reasoning skills, ethical practice, professionalism, and entry-level competency.